 Could CBD Oil Help Treat Schizophrenia?

-All the latest research and the possible problems with the ubiquitous supplement
+The latest research and possible problems with the ubiquitous supplement.

 In Massachusetts and several other states, cannabis products (with some regulation) are legal for both medical and recreational use.
 While cannabis as a plant has hundreds of chemicals called cannabinoids, many of which may have medicinal, toxic, or psychoactive effects, the two we know the most about are THC and CBD.